nottinghamcollege/HTML-Email-Boilerplate-Redux/README.md

 The experimental version of the boilerplate is essentially a bleeding edge test ground.
 As things change in the email campaign world new code needs to be tested, this version provides a perfect base for this, without disrupting the stability and original purpose of the stable boilerplate.

-New code for fixing various quirks will appear on the experiemental version first and if the code passes our own QA test, it will eventually makes it way to the stable version.
-Sometimes if experiemental code doesn't pass such test, it will just be remove entirely and not make it to stable.
+New code for fixing various quirks will appear on the experimental version first and if the code passes our own QA tests, it will eventually makes it way to the stable version.
+Sometimes if experimental code doesn't pass such tests, it will just be removed entirely and not make it to stable.

 ## License: